socialdrones/iHDI2020/index.md

 <div class="6u 12u$(medium)">
 <p>
 <span class="image left"><img src="assets/images/mueller.jpg" alt="" /></span>
-<strong>Florian 'Floyd' Mueller</strong> is a Professor at RMIT University, where he directs the <a href="https://exertiongameslab.org/">Exertion Games Lab</a>.
+<strong>Florian 'Floyd' Mueller</strong> is a Professor at Monash University, where he directs the <a href="https://exertiongameslab.org/">Exertion Games Lab</a>.
 His research straddles the intersection of human-computer interaction, the body, and gaming; including the use of drones in exercise and recreation.
 </p>
 </div>